-We reserve about five of our yearly concerts for Vermont musicians (part of our mission is to help keep our local music culture healthy).
-That leaves only five or six concerts a year for musicians from out of state.
-Since some of those concerts are performers we've had previously, there are only a few shows a year for new performers from out of state.
+We reserve four to five of our yearly concerts for Vermont musicians (part of our mission is to help keep our local music culture healthy).
+That leaves only six or seven concerts a year for musicians from out of state.
+Since some of those concerts are performers we've had previously, there are only three or four shows a year for new performers from out of state.
 We receive many submissions for our in-state slots as well.
-Even though you may be amazing, we may not have space in our schedule for you.
-We book only one season at a time; performers are chosen with the particular flow of the season in mind.
+Even though you may be an amazing performer, we may not have space in our schedule for you.
+Our season runs from September to July and we consider the flow of the season in choosing performers.

 Before submitting to RCCH, please take a look at our home page and at past and future performers to see if you would be a good fit for our coffeehouse.

-The community house can seat about 120 people and has a top capacity of 170.
-There are no alcoholic beverages or smoking allowed in the community house.
-There is no "Green Room" at the community house (it was built quite some time ago), but a house belonging to one of the board members is less than half a mile away and is a place to relax, change, and often have dinner.
-We can also usually put up performers at the house of one of our community members.
+The community house can seat about 120 people.
+There are no alcoholic beverages or smoking allowed.
+There is no "Green Room", but a house belonging to one of the board members is less than half a mile away and is a place to relax, change, and often have dinner.
+We can also usually put up performers at a house of one of our community members.

 We provide a small sound system with an experienced sound technician.
 Sound check is at 6:00 PM unless other arrangements have been made.
 We do not have a piano.